m-reza-rahman/jakartaee-azure/paas/README.md

 * In the portal, go to 'All resources'.
 Find and click on javaee-cafe-web-`<your suffix>`.
 * Go to the Deployment Center.
 Select FTP -> Dashboard -> User Credentials (note that FTP is just one deployment option in App Service).
 Enter wildfly as the username.
 Enter Secret12345! as the password.
 Click 'Save Credentials'.
 * Go to the Overview panel.
 Note down the FTP access information.
 Connect with your favorite FTP client.
 * Go to where this application is on your local machine.
 Got to the paas directory.
 Open the [jboss_cli_commands.cli](jboss_cli_commands.cli) in a text editor.
 Replace occurrences of `reza` with `<your suffix>`.
-Via FTP, upload the JDBC driver to the /site/deployments/tools/ directory *in binary mode*.
-Then upload the jboss_cli_commands.cli, postgresql-module.xml and startup.sh files *in text mode* to the /site/deployments/tools/ directory.
+Make sure to switch your FTP client to *binary mode*, if that is not already the default.
+Via FTP, upload the JDBC driver to the /site/deployments/tools/ directory.
+Then upload the jboss_cli_commands.cli, postgresql-module.xml and startup.sh files to the /site/deployments/tools/ directory.
 * In the portal, go to 'All resources'.
 Find and click on javaee-cafe-web-`<your suffix>`.
 Go to Configuration -> General settings -> Startup Command.
 Specify /home/site/deployments/tools/startup.sh as the startup command.
 Hit save.
 * Go back to the Overview panel and hit restart.